Skip to main content

 Enter David Goldstein.
 Together with Lisa Hart, a public health analyst and grants manager at Syracuse Housing Authority, Goldstein is hoping to use public housing as a place to demonstrate a new innovation that could enhance aging buildings around the globe.

 “Heating and cooling are major factors deciding quality of life around the world,” Hart said.
-“It’s the marginalized, the lowest income population who’d be able to benefit first from this project.”
+“It’s the lowest income population who’d be able to benefit first from this project.”

 How can occupied buildings be retrofitted for a net-zero future?